s1t5/mail-archiver/README.md

 4. If you want to use authentication (which i'd strongly recommend) definie a `Authentication__Username` and `Authentication__Password`.

-4. Configure a reverse proxy of your choice with https ans authentification to secure access to the application.
+4. Configure a reverse proxy of your choice with https and authentification to secure access to the application.

 **⚠️Attention⚠️ The application itself does not provide encrypted access via https!
 It must be set up via a reverse proxy!
 Moreover the application is not build for public internet access!**